March 14, 2016

 - We recommend volunteers have a current tetanus inoculation.

-- Carefully review the application and job descriptions and make sure you can make the minimum time commitment before applying.
+- Carefully review the application and position descriptions and make sure you can make the minimum time commitment before applying.
 Please note our facility’s location and any travel arrangements you may need to make before applying as a volunteer.
-There are NO public transportation options, and it is not recommended that volunteers select this site without a personal vehicle.
+There are limited public transportation options.

-- If, after the orientation, we mutually determine this opportunity is a good fit, you will be asked to fill out a form authorizing the background check based on the type of position for which you are applying.
+- If we mutually determine this opportunity is a good fit, you will be asked to fill out a form authorizing the background check based on the type of position for which you are applying.